 Add the rest of the melted ice cream (1/4 pint) into the same bowl and press the rasgullas so they are fully submerged.

-Chill the bowl in the freezer for 4-5 hours.
+Chill the bowl in the fridge for 4-5 hours.

 Decorate with the fruits, mint leaves, pistachio, freeze dried raspberry powder, chocolate shavings, melted chocolate, and spun sugar (or praline).

 To make spun sugar, melt about 3 tbsp sugar on medium heat and turn the gas off when it becomes light brown.
 Stir vigorously to cool and the color will slightly darken.
 When it becomes more viscous and thickens, drizzle some onto a piece of parchment paper by moving a spoon back and forth quickly.
 Pop it in the fridge for 5 minutes and it’s ready to go!